 I am interested in science fiction for young readers partly because I hope to introduce some of my children to it, but also because it’s nice to pick up a purely escapist page-turner.
 Admittedly del Rey’s space novels from the fifties are a little facile for adult readers.
 That said, a book that I just finished, The Infinite Worlds of Maybe (1964), featured a more complex theme – not travel between worlds or travel in time but the idea of journeying to different “planes” of terrestrial existence.
 These parallel worlds exist contemporaneously, but represent evolutionary or historic alternatives.
 In one instance you have a society inhabited by intelligent, albeit relatively primitive, simians riding on tame dinosaurs; in another you have the American Civil War occurring in the middle of the 20th century; there is a shining utopia that is completely obsessed with material comfort; finally, a world in which is plunged into a harsh ice age.

-However metaphysically farfetched del Rey’s book may be, once can take it as an entertaining and ingenious adventure as one would the best works of H. G. Wells.
+However metaphysically farfetched del Rey’s book may be, one can take it as an entertaining and ingenious adventure like the classics of H. G. Wells.
 Along those lines, another clever story, that seems to presage Clarke’s Rendevous with Rama (1973) is del Rey’s novel Rocket from Infinity (1966), about an inhabited alien planetoid that enters the solar system.